 If the doctor asked his drug rep if this or that drug could cause an entirely new disease, what do you suppose the drug rep’s response would be?

 That’s where you come in.
-Where it’s absolutely critical you do your homework.
+Where it’s absolutely critical that you do your homework.

 Let’s face it.